ImperialCollegeLondon/ReCoDE-Exploration-Mandelbrot-Set/docs/Visualization Techniques/3D Data creation (extrusion).md

 **Checking the output:**

-Likewise, once you have done this a \texttt{.vtk} would have been created and when you open the file with VIM.
+Likewise, once you have done this a `.vtk` would have been created and when you open the file with VIM.
 ```cpp
 vim mandelbrot_3d_smooth.vtk
 ```